AdguardTeam/KnowledgeBase/docs/adguard-for-mac/overview.md

 :::note

-This article covers AdGuard for Windows, a multifunctional ad blocker that protects your device at the system level.
+This article covers AdGuard for Mac, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, [download the AdGuard app](https://adguard.com/download.html?auto=true)

 :::